 Our journey began long before we were born when we were resting in the comfort of our mother’s womb, and Allah was shaping our features and writing our destiny with His divine wisdom.
 This reminds us that the journey of our life is not accidental; it was planned by the Best of Planners.
-Understanding this is at the very heart of the purpose of life in Islam: to recognise that every moment is part of Allah’s design and to live with faith in Allah and surrendering to His will.
+Understanding this is at the very heart of the purpose of life in Islam: to recognize that every moment is part of Allah’s design and to live with faith in Allah and surrendering to His will.

 وَمَا خَلَقْتُ الْجِنَّ وَالْإِنسَ إِلَّا لِيَعْبُدُونِ